IVSoftware/activity-shell-startup/README.md

             Application.Run(new MainForm());
         }
     }
 ***
 In this particular example, the `Main` snippet in Program.cs routes the command line argument to a value defined a Settings file that has been added to the application.
 (This could also be useful to "remember" the form visible the last time the app closed in order to start with the same view.)

 [![settings][1]][1]
 ***
 For this routing to work requires forcing a `Handle` in the CTor of the main form.
 Usually, the `Handle` is created when the main form becomes visible, but in this case there's no guarantee that it will ever be shown.
-An override to `SetVisibleCore` prevents the main form from becoming visible is a different form is specified for startup.
+An override to `SetVisibleCore` _prevents_ the main form from becoming visible if a _different_ form is specified for startup.

     public partial class MainForm : Form
     {